Biography of Ben Holdsworth

 Dr. Holdsworth teaches Christian Ethics, Greek 1 & 2, Christian Health and Bioethics, Pauline Epistles (Romans), and New Testament Epistles.

 Dr. Holdsworth graduated with a BA in Theology from Columbia Union College in 1980, with minors in Secondary Education, Social Studies, and History.
 In 1987, he completed an MBA at Florida Institute of Technology, and in 2003 earned an MA in New Testament Studies at Newbold College (UK); his Masters thesis focused on the book of Ephesians.
 He completed his PhD at Durham University (Northern UK) in 2010.
 His graduate research concentrated on the book of Romans within its first-century context.

-Dr. Holdsworth serves on a number of Union's committees and is part of Union's student and spiritual mentoring and leadership development programs.
+Dr. Holdsworth serves on a number of Union College's committees and is part of the student and spiritual mentoring program.
 He is also a member of the College View Seventh-day Adventist Church.

 Dr. Holdsworth spent a year as a student missionary, teaching conversational English and Bible.
 His teaching career continued at Orlando Junior Academy and Forest Lake Academy, in Orlando, Florida.
 Upon completing his MBA, he worked for Florida Hospital and Adventist Health System for 11 years, eventually becoming director of Corporate Planning.
-This was followed by two years of consulting with Lant-Holdsworth Associates in Change Management and Organizational Behavior.
+This was followed by two years of consulting with Lant-Holdsworth Associates in Strategic Planning, Change Management and Organizational Behavior.